 If a written online source does not have page numbers, APA allows the following options: paragraph number; title of a section or heading; or title of a section or heading along with the paragraph number.
 Use the abbreviation for paragraph (para.), not the entire word.
 If the online source does not number its paragraphs, the author should number the paragraphs from the start of the article.
 If the article has headings or sections, the author should number the paragraphs by each one.
 Cite the heading or section and the number of the paragraph to more quickly direct the reader to the source.
 Headings can be shortened.
-Please note, despite this APA standard, some instructors do not require students to include the paragraph numbers.
-Check with your instructor for specific requirements.

-In this example, Dulgar is the author, 2015 is the year, the heading is Will I Ever Understand APA?, and para.
+In this example, Dulgar is the author, 2015 is the year, the heading is "Will I Ever Understand APA?" and para.
 4 is the paragraph.

-The study examined participants over a two year period and discovered "measurable improvements in understanding APA formatting between the first paper written and the last paper written" (Dulgar, 2015, Will I Ever Understand APA?, para.
+The study examined participants over a two year period and discovered "measurable improvements in understanding APA formatting between the first paper written and the last paper written" (Dulgar, 2015, "Will I Ever" section, para.
 4).